-The following table summarizes information on outstanding warrants as at June 30, 2018:
+The following table summarizes information on outstanding warrants as at November 29, 2018:

-Exercise Price Number Outstanding Expiry date Average Remaining Contractual Life \$0.80 4,004,740 January 9, 2020 1.53 years
+Exercise Price Number Outstanding Expiry date \$0.80 4.004.740 January 9, 2020

 Management's Responsibility for Financial Statements

 The Company's management is responsible for presentation and preparation of the financial statements and the MD&A. The MD&A have been prepared in accordance with the requirements of securities regulators, including National Instrument 51-102 of the Canadian Securities Administrators.